naveedhd/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-In the pipeline, there is heatmap and thresholding methods for filtering but it does not seem enough.
+In the pipeline, I have used subsampling and heatmaps.
+As pointed out in review, I have included a small window of frames of heatmap and applied thesholding to filter out any spurious detections.
+This helped remove a lot of false positives.

 ---